The City of Surprise is a great place to live, work and play.

 The approximately 132-acre Surprise Recreational Campus is comprised of:

-- Surprise Stadium, which includes 10,500 seat stadium, 12 practice fields, 2 practice infields, 16 hitting tunnels, 8-acres of multi-purpose turf and two clubhouses.
+- Surprise Spring Training, which includes 10,500 seat stadium, 12 practice fields, 2 practice infields, 16 hitting tunnels, 8-acres of multi-purpose turf and two clubhouses.

-- Surprise Regional Library with a children’s library, adult library, multi-media computer lab and a collection of over 40,000 items in all formats.
+- Northwest Regional Library with a children’s library, adult library, multi-media computer lab and a collection of over 40,000 items in all formats.

 - Countryside Recreation Center with collegiate-size basketball court.